dhutapratama/docs/authentication.md

 Many web applications provide a "remember me" checkbox on their login form.
 If you would like to provide "remember me" functionality in your application, you may pass a boolean value as the second argument to the `attempt` method.

-When this value is `true`, Laravel will keep the user authenticated indefinitely or until they manually logout.
+When this value is `true`, Lets will keep the user authenticated indefinitely or until they manually logout.
 Your `users` table must include the string `remember_token` column, which will be used to store the "remember me" token.
-The `users` table migration included with new Laravel applications already includes this column:
+The `users` table migration included with new Lets applications already includes this column:

     use Illuminate\Support\Facades\Auth;